 “Success is not the result of spontaneous combustion.
 You must set yourself on fire.”

 As an educator, I am fervent about movement.
 The tangible and metaphorical heat that comes from moving is what drives my dynamic approach to teaching.
 I refuse to remain static within movement concepts, theories and ideas.
-Within postmodern contemporary, jazz, ballet, and improvisation I find ways to explode open students’ notions of the forms, play with overlap between them, and pay homage to the foundational building blocks.
-Within the classroom, I design these movement concepts so they develop and grow alongside students’ progression, as well as the field of dance as a whole.
-This methodology requires sensitivity to the needs of students and the energy of the learning environment.
-Also necessary is my commitment to staying current within dance practices by taking classes, attending workshops, and engaging with scholarly material; dancing, reading, discussing.
-By exuding my passion for movement within technique and theory courses alike, I aim to keep students excited and engaged, to inspire them to charge head first into their dance practices.
+I find ways to explode students’ notions of dance forms open, play with overlap between them, and pay homage to the foundational building blocks.
+Within the classroom, I design movement experiences that develop and grow alongside students’ progression, as well as the field of dance as a whole.
+This methodology requires sensitivity to both students’ needs and the energy of the classroom.
+By exuding my passion for movement within technique and theory courses alike, I aim to inspire students to charge head first into their own dance practices.

 No matter the life or career goals of students, knowledge and skills gained within dance classes transfer to all walks of life.
 Sparking a passion for learning in students can lead to success in whatever field they choose to explore.
 My goal is to encourage creative and critical thinkers that will seek out, build and feed their own fires.